rehan-c/odin-message-board/README.md

 # odin-message-board
+This application has been created using Node.js, Express and MongoDB. <br />
-This is a message board app created as part of The Odin Poject <br />
+This is a message board app created as part of The Odin Project <br />
 #Usage instructions
 This project requires a local installation of MongoDB and npm. <br />
 Fork this repository or download a .zip of this and extract it. <br />